Get-WBBareMetalRecovery [-Policy] <WBPolicy> [<CommonParameters>]

 PS C:\> Get-WBBareMetalRecovery -Policy $Policy

 This command gets a Boolean value that indicates whether bare metal recovery is set in the WBPolicy object and stores this value in the variable named $Policy.

 Specifies a WBPolicy object that contains the backup policy for which to display information.

 |Accept wildcard characters:||False|

-This cmdlet returns a Boolean value to indicate whether the server can run backups that use a specified policy for bare metal recovery.
+The Get-WBBareMetalRecovery cmdlet displays a Boolean value to indicate whether the server can run backups that use a specified policy for bare metal recovery.